 Serves 4

-Pasta water is key to emulsifying the sauce
+Reserved starchy pasta water is the key to emulsifying the cream sauce so it coats every strand.

 Add shrimp instead of chicken for Cajun Shrimp Pasta.